Sue Swenson, Non-Executive Chairman of the Board

-John C. Coleman, CEO
+John C. Coleman, Non-Executive Director

-Kenneth Hoffman, Non-Executive Independent Director
+James T. Conway, Non-Executive Independent Director

-Raymond M. Sidney, Non-Executive Independent Director
+Raymond M. Sidney, Ph.D., Non-Executive Independent Director

-Dr. Sidney has established several real estate investment ventures and been involved with a number of companies, including Covia Labs, Hemedex, Edison2 and Commuter Cars as an investor, board member or advisor.
+Dr. Sidney has established several real estate investment ventures and been involved with a number of companies, including Covia Labs, Planetary Resources, Edison2, and AnthroTronix as an investor, board member, or advisor.
 He also serves on the Vision Circle of the X PRIZE Foundation.
 Prior to this, Dr. Sidney was the second software engineer hired at Google, Inc. Previously, Dr. Sidney had worked as a security expert and software engineer at RSA Labs and D.E.
 Shaw & Co., among other companies.
 He provided the implementation expertise for RC6, RSA’s candidate cipher for NIST’s quest for AES, a successor to the Data Encryption Standard.

 Dr. Sidney attended Caltech and Harvard, and he received a bachelor’s degree in mathematics from Harvard in 1991.
 He then entered the graduate program in mathematics at MIT, where he specialized in cryptography and received a PhD in 1995.
-Dr. Sidney’s business experience includes running and investing in startups through his venture capital company, Big George Ventures.
-In addition, he is active in many educational and environmental undertakings in the Lake Tahoe area.
+His higher mathematics knowledge will be helpful to our development team.
+Dr. Sidney also has an MBA from UC Berkeley’s Haas School of Business.
+In addition, he is active in educational and environmental undertakings in the Lake Tahoe, NV area.